-The Fort Lauderdale overtime and wage dispute lawyers at Anidjar & Levine are recognized leaders in labor and employment law.
+The Florida workers’ compensation lawyers at the Law Offices of Anidjar & Levine are recognized leaders in labor and employment law.
 We have successfully handled all types of overtime and wage claims, recovering compensation for workers throughout Florida.
+If you have an issue regarding your pay, we can help you seek compensation for unpaid wages, interest, and other damages.

 - Salary